Skip to main content

 Finally, your teaching service may qualify if the consecutive five-year period includes qualifying service at an eligible educational service agency.

-Federal Student Aid’s webpage on Direct Loan/Stafford Teacher Loan Forgiveness
+Federal Student Aid’s website on Direct Loan/Stafford Teacher Loan Forgiveness

-For detailed eligibility and qualifying service requirements, visit the Federal Student Aid webpage Teacher Loan Forgiveness.
+For detailed eligibility and qualifying service requirements, visit the Federal Student Aid website Teacher Loan Forgiveness.

 The Federal Perkins Loan program expired in October 2015, so new awards cannot be made.
-However, if you have an existing Perkins Loan, visit the Federal Student Aid webpage Teacher Loan Forgiveness.
+However, if you have an existing Perkins Loan, visit the Federal Student Aid website, Teacher Loan Forgiveness.

 State